 If you participated in our Dream City LEGO® brick activity at a local farmers market or festival, you probably heard us say that our city’s future is connected to the oceans and climate.

 So what’s happening here?
 The oceans regulate the climate system the way your heart regulates the flow of blood throughout your body.
 As the heart of the climate’s circulatory system, the oceans move heat and moisture around our globe through currents and winds.
 The oceans also absorb the Earth’s heat and move it around the planet.
 When we burn fossil fuels—like coal, oil, and natural gas—we add carbon dioxide to our atmosphere, which traps heat like a blanket.
-[For a better understanding of the heat-trapping blanket, check out this video.]
 This heat puts stress on the oceans, damaging their ability to keep the climate stable.
 As a result of the stress, the oceans sometimes pump too much heat and moisture throughout the system and sometimes too little, which can result in extreme temperatures, extreme rain, or drought.

 In Boston, we are already experiencing more days of extreme heat, and, in the future, we are expecting the summers to feel more like the climate of Washington, D.C.
 In the Northeast, there has already been a 70 percent increase in the intensity of extreme rain and snow.
 This increase is greater in the Northeast than for any other region of the country, and is likely to continue.

 We know that a heart must be monitored and cared for to ensure overall health and functioning and the best care is preventative care.
 If we think about the ocean as the heart of the climate, we can see the importance of taking preventative care to prevent further damage to it.
 That’s why we’re rethinking our use of fossil fuels for energy.

 Fortunately, there are lots of strategies that help us reduce our fossil fuels.